I spent the last few months asking (screaming?) HOW can I keep my house clean with a baby and a toddler?! HOW?!

 I bought one of these and that is a problem of the past.
 And while I pick up the house, 2nd baby even relaxes and falls asleep!
 Which is awesome, because before I was just walking around bouncing her or nursing till my boobs were numb.
 She LOVES this wrap!

-With tiny kids, it’s not just dust and the odd stray hair that’s on the floor.
-It’s juice, mud, bum cream (yes, bum cream.
+And it’s also not that easy to pull out an old school mop bucket – I mean, yes you need to mop – because there’s juice, mud, bum cream (yes, bum cream.
 My toddler painted his head with it the other day, and I am still finding it on the floor in places) and all manner of other splotches.

 I have a hard time getting into real “cleaning mode” when my kids are awake because they are both still so LITTLE.
 It’s almost impossible to keep them out of whatever I’m using, and I would never get out chemicals to clean while they can get into them.